Walt Disney (DIS) Beats Stock Market Upswing: What Investors Need to Know

 The upcoming earnings release of Walt Disney will be of great interest to investors.
-The company's earnings per share (EPS) are projected to be $1.57, reflecting a 10.8% decrease from the same quarter last year.
-Meanwhile, our latest consensus estimate is calling for revenue of $26.04 billion, up 5.45% from the prior-year quarter.
+The company is predicted to post an EPS of $1.57, indicating a 10.8% decline compared to the equivalent quarter last year.
+Meanwhile, the latest consensus estimate predicts the revenue to be $26.04 billion, indicating a 5.47% increase compared to the same quarter of the previous year.

-Investors should also pay attention to any latest changes in analyst estimates for Walt Disney.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, upbeat changes in estimates indicate analysts' favorable outlook on the business health and profitability.
+It is also important to note the recent changes to analyst estimates for Walt Disney.
+Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the business and profitability.

-The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has shifted 0.24% upward.
-Walt Disney is currently a Zacks Rank #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, there's been a 0.41% rise in the Zacks Consensus EPS estimate.
+Walt Disney presently features a Zacks Rank of #3 (Hold).

-In terms of valuation, Walt Disney is currently trading at a Forward P/E ratio of 16.79.
-This denotes a discount relative to the industry average Forward P/E of 20.11.
+Looking at its valuation, Walt Disney is holding a Forward P/E ratio of 17.15.
+Its industry sports an average Forward P/E of 20.05, so one might conclude that Walt Disney is trading at a discount comparatively.

-It's also important to note that DIS currently trades at a PEG ratio of 1.53.
-The PEG ratio is akin to the commonly utilized P/E ratio, but this measure also incorporates the company's anticipated earnings growth rate.
-The average PEG ratio for the Media Conglomerates industry stood at 1.58 at the close of the market yesterday.
+One should further note that DIS currently holds a PEG ratio of 1.56.
+Comparable to the widely accepted P/E ratio, the PEG ratio also accounts for the company's projected earnings growth.
+As of the close of trade yesterday, the Media Conglomerates industry held an average PEG ratio of 1.59.

 The Media Conglomerates industry is part of the Consumer Discretionary sector.
-This group has a Zacks Industry Rank of 182, putting it in the bottom 27% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 183, which puts it in the bottom 26% of all 250+ industries.

 Zacks Naming Top 10 Stocks for 2026